chels86183/CS-330/README.md

 x || y  → statement is true

 If first statement is true in an or statement, the if reads as true since only 1 statement needs to be true for the entire logical expression to classify as true

+##Talk about delimtiers in conditions

+## Notes about Switch statments in C++
+Switch statements in C++ do require "break" keywords after each case.
+This will tell the program that if a case is true, then do not test the other ones.
+Continue keywords are to not be used in C++ switch statments.